-The process of gathering information to determine FQ eligibility is a yearly requirement and the FQ Census officially begins the first Monday in January.
+The process of gathering information to determine FQ eligibility is a yearly requirement.
+The FQ Census officially begins the first Monday in January.

-The Ex Officio Trustee (EOT) who manages the Federal Quota account will gather updated information for the new census and share blank permission forms for each student's parent or guardian to sign if needed.
-EOTs are also responsible for verifying whether a student is MDB or FDB and that the current supportive documentation is on file.
+The Ex Officio Trustee (EOT) who manages the Federal Quota account will gather updated information for the new census and share blank permission forms for each student's parent or guardian to sign.
+EOTs are also responsible for verifying whether a student is MDB or FDB and that current supportive documentation is on file.